Ginkgo Bioworks Holdings Inc. (DNA) Shares Down Despite Recent Market Volatility

 BofA Securities gave a rating of “Underperform” to DNA, setting the target price at $3 in the report published on May 18th of the previous year.

-Volatility was left at 8.42%, however, over the last 30 days, the volatility rate increased by 7.51%, as shares surge +4.82% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.75% upper at present.
+Volatility was left at 8.56%, however, over the last 30 days, the volatility rate increased by 8.59%, as shares sank -16.00% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -21.81% lower at present.

-During the last 5 trading sessions, DNA rose by +0.58%, which changed the moving average for the period of 200-days by -45.96% in comparison to the 20-day moving average, which settled at $1.8580.
-In addition, Ginkgo Bioworks Holdings Inc. saw 2.96% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DNA fell by -16.48%, which changed the moving average for the period of 200-days by -38.24% in comparison to the 20-day moving average, which settled at $1.8180.
+In addition, Ginkgo Bioworks Holdings Inc. saw -13.02% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading